|

 towards "1" and hence that parameter value is chosen as the optimal

+one.
 The characterization studies reveal that each parameter sometimes has an optimal

 range within which it can assume any value thereby giving majority good outputs